LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 How is the sample collected for testing?

 For the 24-hour urine collection, all urine should be saved for a 24-hour period.
-It is important that the sample be refrigerated during this time period.
+Empty the bladder completely without collecting.
+Then collect urine for 24 hours only – no more than 24 hours.
+It is important that the sample be refrigerated during this time.

 Is any test preparation needed to ensure the quality of the sample?

 Catecholamine levels, and by extension the levels of their metabolites, are affected by various drugs, foods and stresses.
 Preparation for the test is important to ensure that an appropriate sample is collected and for correct interpretation of results.
-Follow any instructions given by the healthcare provider or the collection site or laboratory.
+Follow any instructions given by your healthcare practitioner or the collection site or laboratory.

 Yes.
 Usually a single adrenal tumor will arise in one gland or the other, but multiple tumors can form.
 This is more likely in people with a strong family history of pheochromocytomas.
-A person may have a tumor in each adrenal gland or occasionally in other locations.
+You may have a tumor in each adrenal gland or occasionally in other locations.